confluentinc/cp-ansible/docs/VARIABLES.md

 ***

+### certificate_authority_expiration_days

+Number of days from certificate authority creation to expiration.
+Set for all components of Confluent Platform.

+Default:  365

+***

 ### ssl_mutual_auth_enabled

 Boolean to enable mTLS Authentication on all components.
 Configures all components to use mTLS for authentication into Kafka